Ashwagandha for Gut Health: IBS, Probiotics & Digestion

 Ashwagandha and Stress-Related IBS

 No clinical trial has specifically enrolled IBS patients and used ashwagandha as an intervention.
-However, given the mechanistic overlap between ashwagandha's documented effects (cortisol reduction, anti-inflammation, improved sleep — poor sleep worsens IBS) and the drivers of IBS, this is an area where clinical research would be genuinely useful.
+However, given ashwagandha's traditional use in supporting wellbeing and its subject of ongoing research in stress-related contexts, this is an area where further study would be useful.

-Until that research exists, the framing should be: ashwagandha addresses multiple drivers of stress-related gut dysfunction; for individuals whose IBS or gut symptoms are substantially stress-driven, the mechanistic rationale for trying it is credible.
+Until that research exists, the framing should be: ashwagandha has been traditionally used to support general wellbeing; for individuals whose IBS or gut symptoms are stress-related, its traditional use may be relevant.
 It should not be positioned as an IBS treatment.

 What This Means in Practice